inet-framework/inet/showcases/tsn/framereplication/automaticmultipathconfiguration/doc/index.rst

 Results
 -------

-Here is the number of received and sent packets:
+Here are the number of received and sent packets:

 .. figure:: media/packetsreceivedsent.svg
    :align: center